ncgaz/ncg-dataset/README.md

        named `construct1.rq`, `construct2.rq`, etc. Each subsequent query will be run on the results of the previous one.

+    1. *If* the data file is in CSV format, there may be additional CSV files as well.
+These should be placed in the same directory as the `data.csv` file.
+Their names do not matter but they should have the suffix `.csv`.
+Column names should be unique across all the CSV files in a contribution.

 1. If the new contribution is an `UPDATE`, instead of a data file you should put a file named `update.ru` in the same directory as the `metadata.json` file.
 This file should contain a single SPARQL